-As a DVA educational benefits recipient, the veteran should understand what can be done to prevent an overpayment:
+As a DVA educational benefits recipient, you should understand what you can do to prevent an overpayment:

 A. Report Changes in Enrollment: Promptly report any changes in enrollment to APSU OVA and the DVA.
 If APSU is notified and not DVA, it may take longer to correct payments.
 Please take note: DVA payment for a month of school attendance is normally made during the following month; that is, on a reimbursable basis.
-If a check is received during a month following a change in enrollment status, verify entitlement to the check before cashing it.
-If the amount has not changed from the previous check and there has been a reduction in the rate of training, contact APSU OVA for a status review.
+If payment is received during a month following a change in enrollment status, verify entitlement to the payment.
+If the amount has not changed from the previous payment and there has been a reduction in the rate of training, contact APSU OVA or DVA for a status review.

-B. Understand the Consequences of Changes:
+3. Understand the Consequences of Changes:

-If a veteran receives a "nonpunitive" grade of "W" or "I", reduces, or terminates enrollment, DVA will be notified.
-Upon receipt of the notice,

-- DVA will reduce or terminate benefits.
-The payment of DVA educational benefits will not be made for any course that is not computed in the graduation requirements of the program. - 2.
-If there is a change of enrollment after the regular drop/add period, the OVA will ask for a statement explaining the events surrounding the change.
-The law states that no payments will be made for a course from which the veteran withdraws, or receives a "nonpunitive" grade of "W" or "I", unless there are "mitigating circumstances" surrounding the change.
-DVA will reduce or terminate benefits for the start of the term.
-Examples of unacceptable "mitigating stances" include withdrawal to avoid a failing grade, dislike of instructor and too many courses attempted.
-APSU OVA can advise on acceptable "mitigating circumstances." - 3.
-The veteran must report changes in dependency, including self, if receiving an additional allowance for family members.
+- If you receive a "nonpunitive" grade of "W" or "I", reduce, or terminate enrollment; DVA will be notified.
+Upon receipt of the notice, DVA will reduce or terminate benefits.
+The payment of DVA educational benefits will not be made for any course that is not computed in the graduation requirements of the program. - If there is a change of enrollment after the regular drop/add period, the OVA will ask for a statement explaining the events surrounding the change.
+The law states that no payments will be made for a course from which you withdraw, or receive a

+"nonpunitive" grade of "W" or "I", unless there are "mitigating circumstances" surrounding the change.
+DVA defines "mitigating circumstances" as unanticipated and unavoidable events which interfere with a student's pursuit of a course.
+If you fail to provide a statement of supporting evidence or the reasons you give are not accepted as "mitigating circumstances," DVA will reduce or terminate benefits from the start of the term.
+Examples of unacceptable "mitigating circumstances" include, but are not limited to withdrawal to avoid a failing grade, dislike of instructor and too many courses attempted.
+The APSU OVA can advise you on acceptable "mitigating circumstances."

+You must report changes in dependency, including self, if receiving an additional allowance for family members.

-C. If an Educational Overpayment is Created: DVA is required to take prompt and aggressive action to recover the overpayment.
+C. If a DVA Educational Overpayment is

+Created: DVA is required to take prompt and aggressive action to recover the overpayment.
 The following actions may be taken if an overpayment is not promptly liquidated:

-- Adding interest and collection fees to the debt - 2.
-Withholding future benefits to apply to the debt. - 3.
-Referring the debt to a private collection agency. - 4.
-Offsetting the debt from the veteran's federal income tax refund. - 5.
-Offsetting the debt from the veteran's salary if a federal employee. - 6.
-Filing a lawsuit in federal court to collect the debt. - 7.
-Withholding approval of a DVA home loan guarantee pending payment of the debt.
+- Adding interest and collection fees to the debt. - Withholding future benefits to apply to the debt. - Referring the debt to a private collection agency. - Offsetting the debt from your federal income tax refund. - 5.
+Offsetting the debt from your salary, if a federal employee. - 6.
+Filing a lawsuit in federal court to collect the debt. - Withholding approval of a DVA home loan guarantee pending payment of the debt.

-Admission to the University is Required for Receiving VA Benefits degree seeking students do not qualify for educational benefits.
-Admission application is made through the APSU Admissions Office in the College of Graduate Studies located in Kimbrough Building.
-Fort Campbell applicants may apply through the Office of Enrollment Services at Fort Campbell.
+Admission to the University is Required for Receiving DVA Educational Benefits

+Students must be fully admitted and seeking a degree at APSU, in order to qualify for DVA educational benefits.
+Non-degree seeking students do not qualify for DVA educational benefits.
+Admission application is made through the APSU's Office of Admissions in the Ellington Student Services Building.
+Fort Campbell applicants may apply through the Office of Enrollment Services at the APSU Center @ Fort Campbell.